andmatei/django-task-app/README.md

-task-app
+django-task-app
 ============

-task-app is a Django app to conduct provides statistics for tasks.
+django-task-app is a Django app to conduct provides statistics for tasks.

 Quick start
 -----------